Optophys-Lab/Datastructure_documentation/DocumentationTutorial.md

 # Tutorial how to use Markdown and Githubpages
 Welcome to short tutorial of how to create Markdown-based documents.

+> Documentation is like sex: when it is good, it is very, very good;
+and when it is bad, it is better than nothing.

 ## Formatting Guide:

 # <- Title